What is a mortgage?

 Mortgages over household goods and tools of trade

 For contracts entered into after 1 July 2010, section 50(2) of the NCC prohibits mortgages over essential household property – as defined in section 116(2)(b)(i) of the Bankruptcy Act 1966 (Cth) and regulation 27 of the Bankruptcy Regulations 2021 (Cth).

 For a list of protected items, see ‘Warrant to seize property’ in ‘Enforcement of court orders‘ in Chapter 5.2: Are you in debt?

 The exceptions to this rule are:

-- where the A person or body, such as a bank, that lends money secured by a mortgage over the property of the borrower. supplied the goods to the mortgagor as part of the mortgagee’s supply business (s 50(2)(a)); and
+- where the mortgagee supplied the goods to the mortgagor as part of the mortgagee’s supply business (s 50(2)(a) NCC); and

 Section 50 also prohibits mortgages over:

 - tools used to earn an income (s 50(5) NCC) – if the total value of the tools is not more than the relevant limit worked out under regulation 29 of the Bankruptcy Regulations 2021 (Cth).